 Temporary disabilities include, but are not limited to, broken limbs, burns, post-surgery recovery and other similar conditions that temporarily impair or influence with students' abilities to fully participate in academic activities.

 Employment Connections is an opt-in service which assists students with disabilities to prepare for their career goals.
 Specialized services, beyond university-based services, are fee-based.
+Additional details, and the form to request services, can be found on the Employment Connections page.

 Pick-up/Drop-off service for on and off campus rides.